OpenJML/openjml.github.io/tutorial/SpecifyingExceptions.md

 JML can specify exception execution paths just as well as normal execution paths.
 A normal execution has associated postconditions --- `ensures` clauses.
 The logic is --- if the method exits normally, then the postcondition must be true.
-Similarly exits with exceptions use an exceptional postcontiion --- `signals` clauses.
+Similarly exits with exceptions use an exceptional postcondition --- `signals` clauses.
 A `signals` clause has this syntax: `signals (E e) <expression>` where `E` is some exception type (derived from or the same as `java.lang.Exception`).
 The meaning of this clause is --- if the method terminates with an exception derived from `E`, then the given expression must be true.